Claw field notebook

 Sources & citations

 Every page that makes factual claims links to its sources.
-Most sources are docs.openclaw.ai, github.com/openclaw/openclaw, or scoped community resources (Adversa, BCG CIO brief, etc.).
+For each vendor, sources include official docs (e.g. docs.anthropic.com, learn.microsoft.com, ai.google.dev, platform.openai.com/docs, docs.openclaw.ai), vendor blogs, official GitHub repos, and scoped community resources where appropriate.
 Where we synthesise across sources, we say so.

-Before any content page was written, we built src/data/openclaw-primitives.json — 46 primitives grounded in real source URLs.
-Every concept page derives from this map.
+For the OpenClaw section, we built src/data/openclaw-primitives.json — 46 primitives grounded in real source URLs.
+Every OpenClaw concept page derives from this map.
 If we use an umbrella term that isn't in OpenClaw docs (e.g. "Connections" as our category for channels+tools+models+memory), it's flagged with officialSource: null so readers know it's our framing, not OpenClaw's.

 Independence